FusionAuth/fusionauth-site/DocsDevREADME.md

 Note that you must have at least 1100 pixels of screen height.
 If you do not, your dimensions will be skewed.
 Go to "System Preferences > Display" then choose "More space".

+Also note that you should be resizing the image down to 1600px wide.
+If you are resizing up, something is wrong and your images will be fuzzy.

 ```appleScript
 set theApp to "Safari"